gwu-cs-advos/advos_book/doc/c04_case_studies.md

 You end up writing less code.
 We don't have to write the next 500,000 lines of code for container infrastructures, and can instead just write a small shell script.
 The argument is never that you can do things in these systems that Linux cannot; the argument is that the abstractions are better aligned for doing innovative things, easily.
+Then again, we all have good jobs and pay because we refuse to make these types of things easy ;-).

 I have not covered how Plan 9 encourages applications to be 9p services that export portions of themselves into the namespace.
 This, again, enables simple commands and scripts to how directly interface with application logic.